PEPIN COUNTY LAND MANAGEMENT/EMERGENCY

 Regulatory functions of the Land Management Office include county administration of state statutes, administrative codes and county codes pertaining to subjects such as shoreland/wetland issues, floodplain codes, and sanitary codes amongst others.
 Through the fair and proper administration of these codes, the office has limited conflicts between property owner, reduced reoccurring losses to residential property in floodplain areas, kept the county in compliance with state and federal laws allowing for presidential disaster aid, preserved the natural resources of the county, and generally, improved the quality of life in the community.

-Some other programs run under the heading of Land Management include Environmental Health, Uniform Numbering system (addressing), County Surveyor, Land Records, Recycling/Solid Waste & Economic Development.
+Some other programs run under the heading of Land Management include Environmental Health, Uniform Numbering system (addressing), County Surveyor, Land Records, Recycling/Solid Waste, Tourism, Land Use Planning & Economic Development.

 Emergency Management Functions